generieyyc/Frontend-Mentor-Order-Summary-Component/README-NFT.md

-# Frontend Mentor - NFT preview card component solution
+# Frontend Mentor - Order Summary Component Solution

-This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+This is a solution to the [Order summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents